earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r/boulder-precip-1.png" title="Boulder precip data plot." alt="Boulder precip data plot." width="90%" />

-## Download data via human readable url
+## Download Data via Human Readable url

-The file that we downloaded above is stored using a `.csv` or comma separated value format.
+The file that you downloaded above is stored using a `.csv` or comma separated value format.
 This is a format that is human readable and structured using a simple, non hierarchical (no nesting involved) format compared to **JSON** which can be hierarchical and thus efficiently support more complex data.
-The `download.file()` function allows us to store a copy of the file on our computer.
-Given the data are small and they could be moved over time, this is a good idea as now we have a backup of the data.
+The `download.file()` function allows us to store a copy of the file on your computer.
+Given the data are small and they could be moved over time, this is a good idea as now you have a backup of the data.

-<i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** If we have a secure url (secure transfer protocols - i.e., `https`) we may not be
+<i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** If you have a secure url (secure transfer protocols - i.e., `https`) you may not be
 able to use `read.csv()`.
-Instead, we need to use functions in the `RCurl` package.
+Instead, you need to use functions in the `RCurl` package.
 With that said `read.csv()` may work for some if not all computers now given upgrades to the base R code.
 {: .notice--success}

-## Directly access & import data into R
+## Directly Access & Import Data Into R

-We can import data directly into `R` rather than downloading it using the `read.csv()` and/or `read.table()` functions.
+You can import data directly into `R` rather than downloading it using the `read.csv()` and/or `read.table()` functions.
 This solution will may have some problems when the data are stored on a secure server.
-However, let's have a look at how we use `read.csv()` to directly import data stored on a website or server, into `R`.
+However, let's have a look at how you use `read.csv()` to directly import data stored on a website or server, into `R`.
 The `read.csv()` function is ideal for data that are separated by commas (.csv) files whereas `read.table()` is ideal for data in other formats - separated by spaces, tabs and other delimiters.